 Elected, Senior Executive, Vehicles, Class C, Term Expires Fall 2020

 Kevin Mulrenin is Chief Marketing Officer for ArmorWorks and has been working in the military ground vehicle community for over 25 years.
 He has a Bachelor of Science degree in Aerospace Engineering from the University of Michigan – Ann Arbor and a Master of Business Administration degree from the University of Maryland – University College.
-His impressive resume includes leading such efforts as the development of the Army’s Fuel Efficient Demonstrator (FED) to the more recent development of concept designs for the Combat Vehicle Prototype (CVP) and Mobile Protected Firepower (MPF) vehicles.
+His impressive resume includes multiple leadership roles related to research, development and production in the areas of survivability, robotics, alternative energy, and lightweight materials.
+He has recently led efforts supporting the development of prototype solutions for the Army’s Robotic Combat Vehicle (RCV) and Mobile Protected Firepower (MPF) vehicles.
 He has been a life-long member of the National Defense Industrial Association (NDIA) and the Association of the United States Army (AUSA).
 Kevin’s proven track record of growing and sustaining small businesses in the defense vehicles market paired with his dedication to bringing innovation to the military ground vehicle community will be very helpful as he takes on his role as a member of the NAMC Board of Directors.

 Elected, Non-Profit Seat, Class B, Term Expires Fall 2019

 B.S., Biology (Biochemistry)/Chemical Engineering, Michigan Technological University, 1980